-Included in our resource pack is a table setting out guidance on the materials you may wish to obtain depending on the nature of your customer (entitled Art Market Participant - Customer Due Diligence).
+Included in our resource pack is a table setting out guidance on the materials you may wish to obtain depending on the nature of your customer (entitled Customer Due Diligence - Verification of Identity).

 17. What extra checks do I need to conduct for enhanced due diligence?